very-good-science/data-ethics-club/README.md

 <!-- prettier-ignore-end -->
 <!-- ALL-CONTRIBUTORS-LIST:END -->

+---
-This project follows the [all-contributors](https://github.com/all-contributors/all-contributors) specification.
-Contributions of any kind welcome!
+[emoji key]: This project follows the [all-contributors](https://github.com/all-contributors/all-contributors) specification, with some small tweaks to fit our purposes!
+We use...
++ 🖋  for suggestions to the discussion content list
++ 💬  for leading the discussion in a meeting
++ 📋  for organising
++ 🤔  for ideas and planning of the group